 Some students may not be admitted to or able to complete a program or degree when their disability cannot be accommodated in a manner that enables them to perform the required critical skills and meet the critical standards of the program.
 Prior to applying for or beginning a program of study, students should refer to the University Bulletin to review all requirements that are necessary for completion of the program.

-The learning accommodations generally provided through the Office of Student Success include:
+The learning accommodations generally provided through the Center for Academic & Professional Performance (CAPP) include:

 - Extended time for test taking